 The SCOR model (© ASCM/APICS) was established to help companies unlocking potential to create value for their stakeholders.
 It remains a powerful tool and methodology for evaluating and comparing activities and performance of supply chains across industries; be they very simple or very complex.
 The model has been used around the Globe by hundreds of companies, with substantial gains.

 And the best way to start? (caution: advertisement ahead!)
 Just spend three days to get trained from a trusted advisor and SCOR Master Instructor who has been on all sides of SCM over several decades.
-Our SCOR-Professional Trainings are either public (next is March 18-20, 2020 in Frankfurt/Main) or in-house and can be even customized to your company’s needs.
+Our SCOR-Professional Trainings are either public (next starts in June 2020) or in-house and can be even customized to your company’s needs.
 Please contact Michael Ginap and feel free to book a call.
 I am convinced of the power of SCOR.
 Happy to share my passion with you.

 I thank you in advance for reading further or even distribute this article!
 Please leave a comment or send me a DM.
 Let’s share views, and I look forward to discussing your experiences with SCOR!